jhn-nt/cross-learn/README.md

 ### _transformers_ module
 Revisions of some vanilla sklearn transformers with some new functionality:
-* `DropColin`: Unsupervised filtering of correlated features.
+* `DropColin`: Unsupervised filtering of linearly correlated features.
 * `DropColinCV`: Crossvalidated extension of `DropColin`.
 * `DropByMissingRate`: Filters out features missing more than a predefined thershold.
 * `DropByMissingRateCV`: Crossvalidated extension of `DropByMissingRate`.